This post contains affiliate links.

-Even if you call yourself a true taco connoisseur, I bet I can guess one type of taco you haven’t tried — hibiscus tacos!
-Yep, we’re using the actual flowers to make these tropical tasty Tacos de Jamaica.
+Even if you call yourself a true taco connoisseur, I bet there is one type you likely haven’t tried—hibiscus tacos!
+Yup, we’re using the actual flowers from the hibiscus plant to make these tasty, tropical tacos de Jamaica.

 Reader rating